XUJINKAI/OneQuick/website/src/en/pro.md

 | Config Import/Export |         ✔️          |     ✔️      |
 |    Commercial Use    |         ✔️          |     ✔️      |

+## Install & Purchase

+Click the download link, or search for `OneQuick` in the Microsoft Store to install.

+On the start page of the app, or in the Settings -> License page, click the purchase button to buy the Pro version.

+If there are any promotional activities, you can find them on the Settings > License page.

 ## FAQs

 - Pay through the official Microsoft Store channel, supporting Alipay/debit card/credit card and other methods.